VladimirMarkelov/todo_lib/README.md

 #### Time tracking support

-To calculated time spent on a todo, two main funcntions are added:
+To calculated time spent on a todo, two main functions are added:

 ##### Start and stop time tracking